ysBach/BachYP_etal_CeresVesta_NHAO/README.md

 ## History of Submission
+Times in KST (GMT+0900)
 * 2023-08-28: Submission of the paper (initially Paper1&2 were designed to be a single paper)
 * 2023-09-11: Received Referee comment #1.
-* 2023-12-12: Splitted the manuscript into two, submitted based on referee's comments.
+* 2023-12-12: Splitted the manuscript into two and submitted (based on referee's comment).
+* 2023-12-22: Received Referee comment #2 for both papers (minor revision).
+Editorial office recommended English proofread.
+* 2024-01-08: Resubmission of the manuscript after English proofread (AJE).
+* 2024-01-08: Paper 1 accepted.
+* 2024-01-10: Paper 1 minor language revision.